Breadcrumb

 Equipment:

-Optics tank, laser, jack stands, cork pad, stirring rods, front surface mirror, and sugar water.
+Optics tank, laser, jack stands, cork pad, stirring rods, front surface mirror, and white syrup (KARO) or sugar water.

 Procedure:

 Mix up 5 liters of saturated sugar water.
 Pour 2 liters of that solution into the bottom of the tank.
 With the remainder of the stock make 1500 ml solutions that are 75%, 50%, 25%, and 10% saturated.
 Float the cork pad on the 2 liter saturated solution in the tank and pour the 75% saturated solution over the cork pad then repeat this procedure with the other three solutions.
-Shine a laser in the flat end of the tank and you should see the laser beam bend toward the bottom of the tank.
+Shine a laser into the flat end of the tank and you should see the laser beam bend toward the bottom of the tank.
 For an added effect you may place a front surface mirror at the point where the laser beam hits the bottom of the tank.
 This will give you another curved beam reflected outward.
+Be aware that regular sugar usually has some particles that will not dissolve and will give a cloudy solution that will disperse the laser beam.
+Letting the solution sit for a day so the particles precipitate out will help greatly.

 A variation on this demo is to carefully pour Ethyl Alcohol on top of a layer of water.
 In this case the beam will curve upward instead of downward.